-6. CONCLUSIONS
+6. Conclusions

 Developing reliable software systems is a formidable task, which involve the best of our knowledge in software reliability techniques.
 This paper surveys the current schemes in the planning, design, testing, and evaluation of software reliability.
 We integrate these techniques in a unified paradigm, consisting three software reliability engineering phases: (1) modeling and analysis, (2) design and implementation, (3) testing and measurement.
-We describe the reliability techniques associated with cach of these three phases for fault management, fault avoidance and fault tolerance, as well as fault removal and fault prediction.
+We describe the reliability techniques associated with each of these three phases for fault management, fault avoidance and fault tolerance, as well as fault removal and fault prediction.
 We also discuss the software tools available in each phase, including SHARPE, UltraSAN for phase (1), watchd, libft, libckp, REPL, addrejuv for phase (2), and ATAC, CASRE for phase (3).
 We examine CASRE in detail for its capability to apply multiple software reliability models and to choose the most appropriate model for project-specific environments.
-While cost is the limitation factor in applying these techniques, we recommend the usage of each of them in various phases.
-With the availability of tools to encapsulate these techniques, the application of these software reliability engineering techniques should become handy and seamless.